Data-Science-Big-Data-Research-Lab/GATE_GSI/README.md

 This repository introduces a novel methodology (GATE) for optimizing quantum circuits in quantum machine learning (QML).
 The optimization is based on a newly developed **Gate Significance Index (GSI)**, which quantifies the contribution of individual quantum gates within a circuit.
 By identifying and removing gates with minimal computational impact, this approach enhances the performance of quantum circuits, reducing execution time and improving computational accuracy.

-Our methodology has been validated using real-world datasets, demonstrating significant improvements in quantum circuit efficiency and robustness.
-This work contributes to quantum computing by providing a systematic, hardware-agnostic approach to optimizing quantum circuits, paving the way for better utilization of current and future quantum hardware.
+GATE has been validated using real-world datasets, demonstrating significant improvements in quantum circuit efficiency and robustness.
+This work contributes to quantum computing by providing a systematic, approach to optimizing quantum circuits.

 ## Key Features